atomaszewicz/exif/README.md

-# exif
+# Exif?
+Exchangeable Image Format (Exif) is a standard for image files that specifies how to format the image's metadata.
+This metadata describes the photo and how it was taken: did you use flash? what was your shutter speed? what is the image's resolution?
+"Exif" is often used to refer to the metadata itself and will be for this project.

+#Outline
-Investigating the EXIF metadata of the photos I took with my Nikon D80, with a 18-135mm f/3.5-5.6 lens.
+Investigating the EXIF metadata of the photos I have taken with my Nikon D80, with a 18-135mm f/3.5-5.6 kit lens.
 The purpose of this project is to study my style of photography, and investigate what camera/lens I should purchase next.

+#Data
+To begin, I chose a 5 month period (Jan-May 2016) wherein I took ~2500 photos.
+This decision was made because in June 2016 I purchased an old manual 50mm lens which didn't log certain aspects of the Exif data.

+#Future Improvements
+To improve this project, I could bring in a much larger pool of data to work with.
+I would sort the photos post-June 2016 to using the 50mm lens and the kit lens, then analyze these data sets seperately.